awazevr/front-end-technical-interview-task/README.md

    The front end must **remove any duplicate** locations before displaying them.

 5. **Display a Drop-Down**
    As the user continues typing, a drop-down (or list) of matching locations appears.

-6. **Server’s Random Behaviors**
+6. **Handle the Server’s Random Behaviors**
-   - **Random 500 Errors**: Sometimes the server returns a 500.
+   - **500 Errors**: Sometimes the server returns a 500.
    - **Slow Response Times**: Sometimes the server responds slowly.

 ---